sl2365/X-Launcher64/README.md

 # X-Launcher 64

-This is not a rewrite, just a simple updated version as there was no 64bit version of the app.
-I made a small edit to the splash screen to denote the change.
+Updated version of the portable launcher.
+Want to make your apps portable?
+Use X-Launchers easy to use yet advanced capabilities!

+For a quicker response to issues, please post bug reports and FR's on the [PortableFreeware](https://www.portablefreeware.com/forums/viewtopic.php?t=26375) forum.

 Compiled with AutoIT v3.3.18.0

-For a quicker response, please post bug reports and FR's on the [PortableFreeware](https://www.portablefreeware.com/forums/viewtopic.php?t=26375) forum.

 ![jpg X-Splash](graphics/x-splash.jpg)